 Assets capitalized have an original cost of \$ 5,000 or more and three or more years of useful life.
 Depreciation has been calculated on each class of depreciable property using the straight-line method.
 Estimated useful lives are as follows:

-Vehicles 5 Years
+Computer software 5 Years Vehicles 5 Years

 Deferred Outflows and Inflows of Resources